Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/the-dashboard.md

 ![Project Dashboard](./images/dashboard.png)

-::: tip
+::: tip Tip
-**Tip:** Next time you view the Project data, your dashboard will be restored.
+Next time you view the Project data, your dashboard will be restored.
 :::

 ## Plots